learn-co-curriculum/dsc-set-up-aws-iam/README.md

 ##### {Julian note: maybe this should be it's own assignment somehow?}

 Now let's test your set up!
 We're going to try to create an empty bucket from a jupyter notebook.
-Go ahead and navigate to Open a jupyter notebook from the terminal, and run these commands in the cell.
+Go ahead and navigate to a logical location in your terminal and open a new jupyter notebook.
+Run these commands in the first cell.

 ```
 # If you haven't already, you may need to uncomment and run the following line.
 You should only need to do the  pip install once.